Advances in Nuclear Science and Technology

 Description

-Advances in Nuclear Science and Technology, Volume 6 provides information pertinent to the fundamental aspects of nuclear science and technology.
-This book covers a variety of topics, including nuclear steam generator, oscillations, fast reactor fuel, gas centrifuge, thermal transport system, and fuel cycle.
+Advances in Nuclear Science and Technology, Volume 1 provides an authoritative, complete, coherent, and critical review of the nuclear industry.
+This book covers a variety of topics, including nuclear power stations, graft polymerization, diffusion in uranium alloys, and conventional power plants.

-Organized into six chapters, this volume begins with an overview of the high standards of technical safety for Europe's first nuclear-propelled merchant ship.
-This text then examines the state of knowledge concerning qualitative results on the behavior of the solutions of the nonlinear point kinetics equations with linear feedback.
-Other chapters consider the mathematical methods used in the calculations and outline the main features peculiar to fast systems.
-This book discusses as well the thermal transport in reactors.
-The final chapter deals with the status of nuclear energy in Western Europe, which depends on the development and introduction of reactor types that make a better use of the nuclear resources.
+Organized into seven chapters, this volume begins with an overview of the three stages of the operation of a power plant, either nuclear or conventionally fueled.
+This text then examines the major problems that face the successful development of commercial nuclear power plants.
+Other chapters consider the synthesis of graft copolymers by radiation-induced graft polymerization.
+This book discusses as well the processes of technical importance in the nuclear field, such as the bonding of fuel materials to cladding, or the release of fission gases from fuel elements.
+The final chapter deals with the effects of nuclear radiation in causing chemical changes in matter.

 Table of Contents